MRI-based Alzheimer's disease prediction via distilling the knowledge in multi-modal data: Experiments and Analysis

 \subsection{Experimental Settings}

 The proposed distillation approach was compared with similarity preserving (SP) \citep{Tung2019} and attention transfer (AT) \citep{Zagoruyko2017}.
 SP losses were computed using the features of the first FC layer, since we found the losses computed using the feature maps of the last convolution layer performed poorly.
 AT losses were computed using the feature maps of the ResNet and each of the two $A^{2}N$-blocks.
-We set the weight of the distillation loss for attention transfer as $\beta=1000$, and for similarity-preserving as $\beta=100$, respectively.
-Specifically, both SP and AT losses were computed with the features generated using whole MRI images as input.
+We set the weight of the distillation loss for attention transfer as \gh{$\beta_{AT}=1000$}, and for similarity-preserving as \gh{$\beta_{SP}=100$}, respectively.
+Specifically, both SP and AT losses were computed with the features generated using whole MRI images as input. \gh{All the methods used the same auxiliary samples and the same data augmentation procedure.}

 We used four metrics to evaluate the prediction performance: accuracy (ACC), sensitivity (SEN), specificity (SPE), and area under receiver operating characteristic curve (AUC).
 Before defining these metrics, we use TP, TN, FP, and FN to denote the true positive, true negative, false positive, and false negative values, respectively.
 Then we get ACC=(TP+TN)/(TP+TN+FP+FN), SEN=TP/(FN+TP), and SPE=TN/(TN+FP).
 The AUC is computed based on all possible pairs of SEN and 1-SPE, which are obtained by changing the thresholds performed on the prediction probabilities.
-AUC is a better metric than accuracy in imbalanced datasets and real-world applications, especially in clinical practice \citep{HajianTilaki2013,Huang2005,Bekkar2013}.
+AUC is a better metric than accuracy in imbalanced datasets and real-world applications, especially in clinical practice \citep{HajianTilaki2013,Huang2005,Bekkar2013}. \gh{We compared the results across different methods with two-sample t-test, using the one-tailed distribution.}

 We first evaluated the models' prediction performance on the ADNI-2 dataset.
 The models were trained with MCI data in ADNI-1 and the auxiliary AD/NC data (Section \ref{res1}).
 Then, we exchanged the training and test dataset, and performed evaluations on the ADNI-1 dataset (Section \ref{res2}).
 Next, we conducted experiments to study the influences of the number of image patches (Section \ref{res3}), and the effectiveness of the cumulative strategy of the KD-loss (Section \ref{res4}).
 In the above experiments, 10\% of the training MCI samples were randomly selected for held-out validation.
-The models with the highest AUC values on the hold-out validation dataset were saved for evaluation.
+The model with the highest AUC value on the hold-out validation dataset was saved for evaluation.